Rose-Tint/Rose-Lang/README.md

 the program entry point.

 On line 3, we declare the type of the entry point function.
-Functions in Rose are what are called "Curried".
-They behave the same way as Haskell functions in that `add a b` is the same as `(add
-a) b`.
-We can worry about what `export` and
-`impure` mean soon.
+We can worry about what `export` and `impure` mean soon.

 On line 4, we begin the definition of the entry function.
-Its single paramater (which is of type `Array String`) will not be used, and thus is ignored
+Its single paramater (which is of type `Array String`) will not be used, and thus is ignored and never evaluated ??

 Finally, on line 5, we print the string "Hello,
 World" to the standard output (usually the console).
-We do not have to explicitly exit because an exit code of 0 (indicating success) is used by default when the code reaches the end of the entry function.
+Rose differentiates strings and characters by using double-quotes versus single quotes, respectively.

 ### Important Concepts
 - #### Immutability
-    - All variables are immutable by default.
+    - All variables are immutable
     - arguments passed to pure functions are passed by immutable reference.
 - #### Currying / Partial Application